riona1224/pythonn-challenge/README.md

 # PythonChallenge Module3
 contents of repo include:

-1) Pybank and Pyroll folders with subfolders containing the csv used as well as the text file
+1) Pybank and Pyroll folders with subfolders containing the csv used as well as the text file results
 2)  2 created python scripts to run the Pybank and Pyroll csv files